shaq31415926/python_tech_basics/tech_basics_two/13Lecture/README.md

 This repository contains my Tech Basics II Exam Project code.
 I have built a MVP for an Online Pet App:

-- The first page is a homepage
+- When you run the `app.py` you are greeted with a homepage, which has two buttons - one for a new user and one for the returning user.
-- If the user clicks on the new page button, this will ask the user some information about thesemlves and then is stored xx
+  - If this is the users first time on the app, then they will click on the new user button and register some information.
+This is data is stored in a .csv file.
+For this MVP I am sharing my test users data, but data privacy will be extremely important when I launch my app.
-- If the user clicks on the returning
+  - If this the user has already registered, they can go to the returning user page and login with their information.
-- Once the user has either successfully registered or logged in, this will take the user to XX
+- Once a user registers or successfully logs in, they will be taken to the Online Pet Page which does XYZ.
 ---
 **Your** exam project repository should contain the following:
 - Your report as a pdf file.